 College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: A year course focusing on the study of/and discipline of ballet, jazz and tap.
-Students will be expected to participate in each type of dance, two dance recitals and two on site auditions.
+Students will be expected to participate in each type of dance, two dance recitals and two onsite auditions.
 Continued review and growth in vocabulary in written expression, visual identification and physical execution will be expected.
 Students will also engage in creative choreography.

-Course #6104 P-Theatre Arts I
+P-Theatre Arts I Course #6104

-Graduation: Fulfills Fine Arts requirement /elective credit.
-College Prep: Fulfills VAPA ("f") requirement for UC/CSU This is a theatre appreciation course giving Description: students a survey of various aspects of theatre and drama.
+College Prep: Fulfills VAPA ("f") requirement for UC/CSU

+Description: This is a theatre appreciation course giving students a survey of various aspects of theatre and drama.

 Students will learn basic theatre information in a fun, comfortable atmosphere.